 Knowledge of the Truth

-Salvation is so only by repenting of sin and believing in Jesus Christ.
-In this crucial sermon on Ephesians 4:20–21, Dr. Martyn Lloyd-Jones warns against those who reduce salvation to a mere intellectual ascent.
-For the Gospel is not dependent on the wisdom of men and their ability to comprehend it, for all men are born in sin and blindness, unable to see the truth or know God.
-But true Christianity, and true faith, are a result of what the Holy Spirit does in bringing dead men to life and making them new creations in our Savior Christ Jesus.
+Salvation only happens by repenting of sin and believing in Jesus Christ.
+In this sermon on Ephesians 4:20–21 titled “Knowledge of the Truth,” Dr. Martyn Lloyd-Jones warns against those who reduce salvation to a mere intellectual assent.
+The gospel is not dependent on the wisdom of people and their ability to comprehend it.
+All are born in sin and blindness, unable to see the truth or know God.
+But true Christianity and faith are a result of what the Holy Spirit does in bringing dead people to life and making them new creations in the Savior Christ Jesus.
 Understanding true doctrine and godliness are a result of salvation, not the means of it.
-All who are truly saved have a growing knowledge of God, as his Word is absorbed by hearts freed from the blinding nature of sin.
-Those who know much about the Bible and about doctrine, but who have never been broken by their sin, are deceived and lost.
+All who are truly saved have a growing knowledge of God, as His word is absorbed by hearts freed from the blinding nature of sin.
+Those who know much about the Bible and about doctrine but who have never been broken by their sin are deceived and lost.
 They presume intellectual understanding is an acceptable substitute for confession of sin and faith in Christ.
 The church must always be wary of confusing these two kinds of knowledge.
-For many are self-deceived and lost because they have no real relationship with God, but are puffed up with knowledge.
+Many are self-deceived and lost because they have no real relationship with God, but instead are puffed up with knowledge.

 Ephesians 4:20-21, New American Standard Bible (NASB)

 20But you did not learn Christ in this way, 21if indeed you have heard Him and have been taught in Him, just as truth is in Jesus,

 20But ye have not so learned Christ; 21If so be that ye have heard him, and have been taught by him, as the truth is in Jesus: